 Give a one-time donation to the Scholar's Program, or go to scholarship.childrenofgrace.com to fund a Scholar's Program student.
 The Scholar's Program enables students who are academically gifted to attend a premier school.

-Meet Mutesi Noliene, a 13-year-old Children of Grace Scholar's Program student in her second year of secondary school.
+Mutesi Noliene is a 14-year-old Children of Grace Scholar's Program student in her third year of secondary school.
 Noliene lost both her parents at a young age and now lives with two guardians who are of no blood relation.
 Her guardians originally brought Noliene into their home to work as a housekeeper, but when they saw her love for learning and potential to do well, they decided to help her go to school.

 Unfortunately, one of her guardians was in a terrible car accident that left her unable to work.
 Without this income, they were no longer able to pay Noliene’s school fees, and her hope of going on to secondary school was lost.